ConnectedHomes/serverless-plugin-kms/README.md

 # serverless-plugin-kms
 This serverless plugin is used when you need to store your sensitive environment variables in your codebase.
-You can simply

 ## Why this approach
 We prefer saving all config into repos so that we never have to handle git-ignored `.env` files that live on someone's machine.
 Checking sensitive data (such as API keys and OAuth tokens) into github is obviously not safe; that's why we encrypt everything first.
 Then we just add it to config a check it into upstream repo so that the data is never lost.